clstmbrly/Practice-Testing-Area/1_ssh.md

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

 This guide will help you enable your PIV for SSH to UNIX-like servers on your network from a Windows, Linux, and macOS computer.

-Click on Windows, Linux, or macOS for OS-specific steps. _(Please also review **Configure a UNIX-like Server for Remote Access**.)_
+Click on your Operating System (OS). _(Please also review **Configure a UNIX-like Server for Remote Access**.)_

 * [**Authenticate PIV for SSH from Windows**](#authenticate-piv-for-ssh-from-windows)
 * [**Authenticate PIV for SSH from Linux**](#authenticate-piv-for-ssh-from-linux)